SGDInstitute/apollo/content/collections/pages/mblgtacc/tracks-survey.md

                 color: btn-green
                 size: btn-lg
                 block: false
-                outline: false
+                outline: true
                 target_blank: true
             contain: true
       -
         type: paragraph
       -
         type: paragraph
+    type: content
+    enabled: true
   -
+    bard:
+      -
-        type: paragraph
+        type: heading
+        attrs:
+          level: 2
         content:
           -
             type: text
-            marks:
+            text: 'FAQs (frequently asked questions)'
       -
-                type: bold
+        type: heading
-            text: 'What’s a workshop track?'
+        attrs:
+          level: 3
+        content:
           -
             type: text
+            text: 'What’s a workshop track? '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
-            text: ' Tracks are a series of workshops centered around a common theme or topic.
-Tracks help shape the workshop content and aid attendees in choosing which workshops to attend based on their interests, area of focus, or future plans.
-(Check out the full FAQ below for more details). '
+            text: 'Tracks are a series of workshops centered around a common theme or topic.
+Tracks help shape the workshop content and aid attendees in choosing which workshops to attend based on their interests, area of focus or future plans.
+Think of tracks like seasons of a TV show or podcast, there is a basic premise tying everything together but each episode covers something different or builds off of what happened in a previous episode.'
       -
         type: paragraph
         content: